Magnetism in Gemstones

 in Incandescent Light (Madagascar)

-Results of this study suggest that most Color Change Garnets with orange color fall in the Spessartine trisection, and we classify them as Color Change Spessartines.
+Results of out Garnet study suggest that most Color Change Garnets with orange daylight color fall in the Spessartine trisection, and we classify them as Color Change Spessartines.
 An extreme example of a Color Change Garnet that is primarily composed of Spessartine is the brownish orange trillion pictured below.
-This gem is represented on the graph above by the far right graph point #3.
+This gem is represented on the graph above by the far right graph point labeled #3.
 The major composition of this Color Change Garnet overlaps that of standard orange Spessartine gems, but unlike typical Spessartine, the color changes to red under incandescent light.

 We classify this extreme example as a Color Change Garnet, but it could also be classified as a rare example of Spessartine Garnet that is chromium-bearing.
 The presence of chromium enables the color change.